 Traveling east, you will pass the domestic airport, heading towards Nauthólsvík beach and the forested Öskjuhlíð hill.

-Here, there is an excellent vantage point of the city from the top of the Perlan viewing platform.
+Here, there is an excellent vantage point of the city from the Perlan viewing platform's top.

 Alternatively, you could head further west towards Grótta.
 This area boasts a lighthouse, beach, and scenic foot bath called Kvika.